imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 [The Neocortical Layer 6 Axons](http://www.diademchallenge.org/neocortical_layer_6_axons_readme.html) data set is based on a set of image stacks that need to be stitched together.
 The key point here is that you must use the offsets supplied by the Diadem challenge rather than allowing Fiji to stitch the automatically - the stitching will be subtly different.

 Firstly, however, it will help to load each image sequence and save out the stack to a single TIFF image stack file.
-For each of the 6 directories, do the following: go to {% include bc content='File | Import | Image sequence'%} and select the first file in the directory (01.tif).
+For each of the 6 directories, do the following: go to {% include bc path='File | Import | Image sequence'%} and select the first file in the directory (01.tif).
 After opening with the default options, save this out into the parent directory with the following names:

 `  directory 01 -> Tile_01_02.tif`
 `  directory 02 -> Tile_02_02.tif`